fhirbase/fhirbase-plv8/docs/overview.md

 This tables are filled with resources provided by FHIR distribution.

-Most of API for fhirbase are represented as functions in *fhir* schema, other schemas are used as code modules.
+Most of API for fhirbase are represented as functions in *fhir* schema, other schemas are used as code library modules.

 First helpful function is `fhir.generate_tables(resources text[])`, which generates tables for specific resources passed as array.